-The Governing Body of Rhodes Avenue comprises 15 governors: 5 Parent governors, 7 Co-opted governors, 1 Local Authority governor, 1 Staff governor, and the Headteacher governor.
+The Governing Body of Rhodes Avenue comprises 20 governors: 5 Parent Governors, 8 Co-opted Governors, 1 Local Authority Governor (tba), 5 Associated Governors, and the Headteacher Governor.
 The governors are enthusiastic, pro-active and committed to maintaining and improving excellence in all aspects of school life.

 The overall brief for a Governing Body is to provide a strategic view, ensure accountability and act as a ‘critical friend’.
 Governors have increasing responsibilities that result in making crucial decisions about the school.
 They are involved in all aspects of the school’s development, and monitor and evaluate progress.
 A Governing Body both supports and challenges the school.